-

 Has the business approach noticeably changed in the last year in its engagement with renewable energy?
 If it has why is this (e.g. because of ESG, Paris Agreement, price spikes, political or regulatory change)?

-ESG considerations have become prevalent in boardrooms across New Zealand and are driving an increasing focus on the use of cleaner energy sources, including renewable energy.
+ESG considerations are prevalent in boardrooms across New Zealand and are continuing to drive focus on the use of cleaner energy sources, including renewable energy.
 This is playing out in several ways, including an increasing number of corporates entering into PPAs.
-The Warehouse Group, Microsoft, New Zealand Steel, Amazon and Ryman Healthcare all signed corporate PPAs over the course of 2023.

 Climate change and social licence considerations are core drivers of the ESG agenda.
-However, recent regulatory changes in New Zealand are also playing an important role.
-In particular, climate-related disclosure has become mandatory for large publicly-listed issuers and financial institutions for financial periods ending on or after 1 January 2023 (as to which, see question 7).
+However, the regulatory framework in New Zealand is also playing an important role.
+In particular, climate-related disclosure is mandatory for large publicly listed issuers and financial institutions (as to which, see Question 7).

 -